SEVEN UP BOTTLING COMPANY

-According to a recently discovered 7-UP paper label, the very first 7-UP bottler in Johnson City was Cunningham Beverages at 226 West Main Street which was once the location of the East Tennessee Chero-Cola Bottling Company.
-Scott E. Cunningham owned Cunningham Beverage Company, Inc. in Johnson City and as I stated earlier he also bottled 7-UP along with his only flavor line.(4) Cunningham was friends with a gentleman named Wiley McCoy who he wanted to sell his controlling stock to in the fall of 1936 due to Cunningham's poor health.(4) The negotiations began in September 1936 for the selling of the stock to McCoy; however, not being able to secure the finances needed to close the deal, McCoy was approached by his brother in law J. W. Cummins who offered to loan him the money to buy the stock.(4)
+Cunningham Beverages had acquired the Seven Up franchise after the failure of their first leader Brandimist around 1933.
+There are Seven Up labels with Cunningham Beverages as the bottler from this period.
+The city directories show the company was located at 226 West Main Street.(1) Scott E. Cunningham, the president of Cunningham Beverages, was friends with a gentleman named Wiley R. McCoy too whom he wanted to sell controlling stock in the company to in the fall of 1936 due to Cunningham's poor health.(4) The negotiations began in September 1936 for the selling of the stock to McCoy; however, not being able to secure the finances needed to close the deal, McCoy was approached by his brother in law Jack W. Cummins who offered to loan him the money to buy the stock.(4)

-McCoy would rename to company The 7-Up Bottling Company of the Appalachians.(4) This business deal got off to a rocky start from the beginning, while McCoy was given to understand that the company would be his alone, Cummins started to have other ideas.(4) Cummins first criticized McCoy's handling of the sales department and then started buying up the stocks from the remaining shareholders behind McCoy's back.(4) When McCoy learned of this he decided to buy more stock himself which prompted Cummins to sue him for breach of contract.(4) He also accused McCoy of fraudulent handling of the sales accounts of the corporation and sought the appointment of a receiver; however, the fraud charges were abandoned by Cummins.(4) The Jury found in favor of McCoy's argument, yet the chancellor disregarded the Jury's verdict and ruled along that the two parties had embarked upon a joint enterprise and made Cummins the final authority in all matters of controversy, even though he was minority stockholder.(4) McCoy appealed this ruling, and took the appeal all the way to the Tennessee Supreme Court where his appeal was denied on March 4, 1939.(4) It appears that after extinguishing all legal options, and the animosity that had to exist between McCoy and Cummins being obvious, there was only one avenue for McCoy to take.
-He must have sold his shares in the company and established the Seven-Up Bottling Company of Bristol, Tenn., where he would prove to be a successful bottling company owner.
+This business deal got off to a rocky start, while McCoy was given to understand that the company would be his alone, Cummins started to have other ideas.(4) Cummins first criticized McCoy's handling of the sales department and then started buying up the stocks from the remaining shareholders behind McCoy's back.(4) When McCoy learned of this he decided to buy more stock himself which prompted Cummins to sue him for breach of contract.(4) He also accused McCoy of fraudulent handling of the sales accounts of the corporation and sought the appointment of a receiver; however, the fraud charges were abandoned by Cummins.(4) The Jury found in favor of McCoy's argument, yet the chancellor disregarded the Jury's verdict ruling that the two parties had embarked upon a joint enterprise, and made Cummins the final authority in all matters of controversy, even though he was minority stockholder.(4) McCoy appealed this ruling, and took the appeal all the way to the Tennessee Supreme Court where his appeal was denied on March 4, 1939.(4) It appears that after extinguishing all legal options, and the animosity that had to exist between McCoy and Cummins being obvious, there was only one avenue for McCoy to take, which was when he opened the Bristol franchise.

-This unfortunately is the second location for the company from around 1944 until 1947.
+355 East Main the location for the company from around 1944 until 1947.
 The unfortunate thing about this is that it was in the path of Interstate 26, and is now a parking lot.

 7oz squat amber paper label 7-UP from the 7-UP Bottling Company of the Appalachias dated 1935